Petrovice u Karviné: Sights

-The parish Church of Saint Martin dates from 1789.
+The Church of Saint Martin dates from 1789.
 It replaced an old wooden church.

-The wooden Church of the Assumption of the Lord in Dolní Marklovice is a timbered church from 1739 with a conical gable tower.
+The Church of the Assumption of the Lord in Dolní Marklovice is a timbered church from 1739 with a conical gable tower.
 It is part of an exceptional group of Silesian wooden churches.
-In the interior there is a unique decorative painting from the mid-18th century.
+In the interior is a unique decorative painting from the mid-18th century.

 Petrovice Castle is an Empire manor house, built after 1796.
-It was built in the middle on an English park.
-Today it is a hotel.
+It was built in the middle of an English park.
+Today it is used as a hotel.

 Twin towns – sister cities

 Petrovice u Karviné is twinned with: